Election 2020: Latinx Women's Vote Could Affect The Outcome

 Unemployment hits Latinx women harder because they are more likely to be the head of a single family and are the primary caretakers at home, caring for sick relatives and helping children navigate distant learning in this pandemic — an added stress, according to the Economic Policy Institute.

-Jímenez says she wants the next president "to create good jobs, affordable healthcare, housing and education."
+Jímenez says she wants the next president "to create good jobs, affordable health care, housing and education."
 She says she takes medication for high blood pressure and that she and her daughter are covered under Medicaid.

 Jímenez says she voted for both President George H.W.
 Bush and his son George W. Bush, but also for President Obama and Hillary Clinton.
 She says she didn't like what she heard from Trump on the campaign in 2016.
-Jímenez's 28-year-old son and 20-year-old daughter are planning to vote for the first time for Joe Biden.
+Jímenez's 28-year-old son and 20-year-old daughter are planning to vote for the first time for Biden.

 Latinx women are heavily employed in some of the industries hardest hit by COVID-19.
 In the hospitality industry alone 14.6% of Latinas make up the workforce, higher than whites at 9%, as well as Latinx men at 11.6%.
 Retail and "other services" also employ a large percentage of Latinas, according to the Economic Policy Institute.
 In April one in five Latinx women workers were unemployed.